Importance of Nutrition and Health

-There is no doubt good health comes with fitness and diet, as the connection has been, and continues to be, supported by researchers, health enthusiasts, and those fitting somewhere in between.
-But what is exactly is the relationship between fitness, diet, and weight loss and how can you strengthen the bond between them?
+There is no doubt good health comes with fitness and diet.
+The connection has been, and continues to be, supported by researchers, health enthusiasts, and those who fit in between.

 Exercise and Healthy Eating

 Nutrition experts suggest diet plays about 80 percent in the role of weight loss, with the additional remainder requiring regular exercise.

 And the benefits of healthy eating and exercise are evident, as obesity is linked to a poor diet and sedentary lifestyle.
 This makes the need for both imperative to not only lose weight but for overall good health.

 Exercising complements weight loss and maintenance.
 But healthy eating plays a large role in fitness levels, including its value in post-workout recovery.